Rankine Generating Station

 Shortly after the first decade of the century new power projects were declared to become public property and water rights were no longer granted to privately-owned concerns.
 All further development of hydro-electric projects, including the two huge Sir Adam Beck stations north of the falls in Queenston, was done by the government-owned Ontario Hydro Company.
 The DeCew, Toronto Power, and Ontario Power plants were eventually bought by Ontario Hydro – only the Rankine remained as a privately-owned power plant.

 While the delay in building the Rankine plant proved costly to CNP, in terms of losing its monopoly on power production, to also gave them time to overcome technical obstacles.
 By 1902, a year after construction of the plant began, the problem of transmission of power (to Toronto) was solved.
-Based on work done at the US Niagara Falls Power Company plants, transmission was accomplished by stepping-up the voltage to 60kV using transformers built by the Canadian General Electric Company (Remember, too, that this was a scant 14 years after Edison’s Pearl St. DC plant so AC technology had developed an amazing amount during this short time period!).
-The transformer house for the Rankine plant still stands today on Portage road across from Marineland, atop the bluff behind Victoria park – a separate transformer house was necessitated by the agreement with the Parks commission that prohibited unsightly overhead wires.
-On January 2, 1905 the Rankine plant began producing power with two 10000hp alternators.
+Based on work done at the US Niagara Falls Power Company plants, transmission was accomplished by stepping-up the voltage to 60kV using transformers built by the Canadian General Electric Company (Remember, too, that this was a scant 14 years after Edison’s Pearl St. DC plant so AC technology had developed an amazing amount during this short time period!
+The fact that GE built the transformers is also ironic given that one of the founders of GE, Edison, was adamantly opposed to the use of AC).
+The transformer house for the Rankine plant still stands today atop the bluff behind Victoria park – a separate transformer house was necessitated by the agreement with the Parks commission that prohibited unsightly overhead wires.
+On January 2, 1905 the Rankine plant began producing power with only two 10000hp alternators.
 Those alternators, originally pegged at 5000hp each, were also subject to improvements and were upgraded to 10000hp each by the time they were installed.
 Power was utilized by both Canadian customers as well as in Buffalo, fed by lines running to Fort Erie and across the Niagara river.
 The use of AC current allowed transmission over great distances but the Canadian route was still advantageous since it was only 16 miles long and hence shorter than the US route.
+Power was fed to Buffalo via lines crossing the Niagara river at Fort Erie, Ontario.

 The total cost of the completed plant was $5.2 million (in 1924 dollars).